AndrewVirasith/andrewvirasith.github.io/index.md

 Hello my name is Andrew Virasith, I am a Computer Science major enrolled at George Mason University with an expected graduation date of 2023.
 I enjoy taking part in tech related activites such as learning about computer parts, building computers, and programming things from scratch.

 ### Education
-⋅⋅*Park View High School
+Park View High School
-⋅⋅*Advanced Highschool Diploma
+Advanced Highschool Diploma
-⋅⋅*GPA:
+GPA:

-⋅⋅*George Mason University
+George Mason University
-⋅⋅*Major: Computer Science
+Major: Computer Science
-⋅⋅*Expected Graduation: May 2023
+Expected Graduation: May 2023

 ### Experience
 Dec.
 2017 - Aug.
 2018 Role: Waiter
-My responsibilites were to seat customers, take orders,
+My responsibilites were to seat customers, take orders, address any questions, serve food, wash dishes/silverware, and clean up before opening and closing.
+I learned to communicate with others, work in a quick and orderly manner, and develop the skill in multitasking.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for